 Imagining a Better Future

-Get Back to Your [Life] helps identify the challenges of maneuvering throughout the South Corridor while prompting a collective imagination of a better future.
-The work uses a short survey (above) to gather information about travel challenges, habits, and transit preferences along the south corridor.
-Answers to survey questions are incorporated into the piece when they are submitted allowing participants to share their mobility challenges and visions with transit analysts, other participants and everyone viewing the piece.
+Get Back to Your [Life] helped identify the challenges of maneuvering throughout the South Corridor while prompting a collective imagination of a better future.
+The work used a short survey to gather information about travel challenges, habits, and transit preferences along the south corridor.
+Answers to survey questions were incorporated into the piece when they were submitted allowing participants to share their mobility challenges and visions with transit analysts, other participants and everyone viewing the piece.

 From Nashville, at the top, I-65 and State Route 31 extend southward down to Columbia outlined by the moving white points of light.
 The effervescent pillars that appear and disappear are situated based on proposed locations of future transit hubs.
 The colored lines that move up and down the corridor represent the travels of users as indicated by the zip-codes and travel destinations collected in the survey.
 Musical notes are based on the length of travel between the various origins and destinations.

 This work was originally produced in association with the Greater Nashville Regional Council as part of the South Corridor Study. © Aaron Hoke Doenges, 2019.